hajducak/BowlingTracker/README.md

 - **Frame editing** – edit the current game frame in case of a misclick
 - **Challanges/Training** - train pin convertion or accuracy of your throws
 - **Personal number calculator** - calculate your personal number and spare system
-- **Equipment** - addin your arsenal of balls making statistics even better
 - **Widget** - adding various widgets in your home screen